Opening a Healthy Fast-Food Chain

 So so what?

-A healthy fast food chain would have to compete on price.
-Conventional fast food chains have industries working in their favor to produce satiating proteins, fats and salts at bargain prices.
+A healthy fast-food chain would have to compete on price.
+Conventional fast-food chains have industries working in their favor to produce satiating proteins, fats, and salts at bargain prices.
 Health food does not have to be any different.
-Using chickpeas, brown rice, lentils and tofu with bulk purchase of spices, healthy food could be a cheap alternative to the conventional fast food diet.
+Using chickpeas, brown rice, lentils, and tofu with a bulk purchase of spices, healthy food could be a cheap alternative to the conventional fast-food diet.

 Poll: Would you eat a healthy fast food alternative to popular fast food chains?

 Would you eat healthy fast food once a week if it were available?

 Putting It All Together